Nykøbing Mors Cricket Club Ground

 Nykøbing Mors Cricket Club Ground is a cricket ground in Nykøbing Mors, Denmark.
-The first recorded match held on the ground came in 1989 when Denmark Women played Ireland Women in a Women's One Day International in the 1989 Women's European Cup.
-Six women's One Day Internationals were held at the ground during that tournament, and a further six were held there when Denmark hosted the 1999 Women's European Championship.
+The first recorded match held on the ground came in 1989 when Denmark played Ireland in a One Day International in the 1989 Women's European Cup.
+Six One Day International matches were held at the ground during that tournament, and a further six when Denmark hosted the 1999 Women's European Championship.

 The ground has also held a number of international youth cricket tournaments.
 It is the home ground of Nykøbing Mors Cricket Club.